shawngraham/cdh2020/content/en/tutorials/wget.md

 (google for `wget options`)

 ### Using python to generate a list of urls
 Now, let's try something a bit more complex.
 It's one thing to manually copy and paste urls into a file, but what if we want a _lot_ of files?
 You could just set wget to crawl directories, but that can make you look like an attacker, it can clutter your own machine with files you don't want, and it can mess with your bandwidth and data caps.
-Sometimes though we can suss out the naming pattern for files, and so write a small program that will automatically write out all of the urls for us.
+Sometimes though we can suss out the naming pattern for files, and that's a situation tailor-made for programming.
+We will write a small program that will automatically build a file with all of the urls for us, that we can then feed to wget.

 Consider the [14th Canadian General Hospital war diaries](https://recherche-collection-search.bac-lac.gc.ca/eng/home/record?app=fonandcol&IdNumber=2005110&new=-8585519162955167583).
 The URLs of this diary go from `http://data2.archives.ca/e/e061/e001518029.jpg` to `http://data2.archives.ca/e/e061/e001518109.jpg`.
-That's 80 pages.
+That's 80 pages; you _could_ type in 80 separate wget commands... or you could do this:

-1. make a new directory for our work - at the command prompt or terminal, `$ mkdir war-diaries`
+1. make a new directory for our work - at the command prompt or terminal, `$ mkdir war-diaries`, and then `cd` into it.
 2. Create a new file in Sublime Text.
 I'll give you the script to paste in there, and then I'll explain what it's doing.

 ```python